 9. Leadership & Supervision (ORLJ 5005) – This course focuses on major psychological and other interdisciplinary approaches to the study of leadership and provides a critical analysis of relevant theories and research and an understanding of practical applications within organizations.
 (3 credits)

 10. Organizational Dynamics (ORLJ 5045) – This course studies organizations as total systems with consideration of different types of organizations.
 Emphasis on the impact of such dimensions as mission, strategy, structure, culture, systems, and leadership on individual and organizational performance and vice versa, is considered.
 Organizational change is also addressed.
 (3 credits)

-The course is divided into two components: class session (Monday) and weekly team meetings (Wednesdays).
-Learning opportunities are intentionally designed to be sequential with team assignments building on learning form class and vice versa.
+The course is divided into two components: class session (Mondays) and weekly team meetings (Wednesdays).
+Learning opportunities are intentionally designed to be sequential with team assignments building on learning from class and vice versa.